Templarian/MaterialDesign-Components/src/mdi/grid/README.md

 The `x` and `y` properties are the calculated `top` and `left` in pixels relative to the grid.
 The `width` and `height` include the `padding`.

+The `gridX` and `gridY` are relative to the grid container.

+The `gap + extra` will give the remaining space between icons.
+Note: The left of the first icon is always just the `gap`.

 ```javascript
 interface MouseMeta {
   gridX: number,